Solar-network/docs/docs/tutorials/iot/storing-data-on-the-blockchain.md

 ## Step 3: Build the Transaction

-Here, we will build the transaction using your Swipechain Devnet [(DSXP) address](/glossary/#dswipechain-address), 0.00000001 DSXP, your boards 'Chip ID' SHA256 hash, and your [secret passphrase](/faq/passphrases.html#passphrases).
+Here, we will build the transaction using your Solar Devnet [(DSXP) address](/glossary/#dsolar-address), 0.00000001 DSXP, your boards 'Chip ID' SHA256 hash, and your [secret passphrase](/faq/passphrases.html#passphrases).

 Lets create another method to handle this.